DanielVanZyl02/Bean_Hitman/README.md

 # Database Setup

-This repository serves as a base for managing and running MySQL scripts.
+This repository serves as a base for setting up the hitmen database.

 ## Setup Instructions